 - Attorneys, preparers, and interpreters completing USCIS forms

-Before filing any immigration case with USCIS, applicants should carefully check every form.
+Before filing any immigration case, carefully check every form.
+Important steps include:

 - Use the newest version of every USCIS form

-- Sign by hand in ink whenever possible
+- Sign by hand in blue or black ink whenever possible

 - Do not type the applicant’s name in place of a signature